Tunas Baru Lampung Tbk PT

 -

-Names, coordinates and referenced maps of all three mills are available on GFW.
+Names, coordinates and referenced maps of four mills are available on GFW.
+Information is between two and five years old and is conflicting with reported number of mills.

 -